ghuangchen01/cse15l-lab-report5/index.md

 <br/>
 ![Image](symptom.png)
 <br/>
-The command line I use to run the bash script is: `bash test.sh'
+The command line I use to run the bash script is: `bash test.sh`
 <br/>
 <b>My guess to the symptom:</b>
 <br/>